 - All available pre-Tiberian witnesses for each textual case are noted.
 The apparatus thus contains much new material.

 - At least two other Tiberian codices are collated for each book.
 For Megilloth, these are the Aleppo Codex where it survives (otherwise Ms. EBP.
 II B 34) and Cambridge Add.
 Ms. 1753.

 - Qumran and the Judean Desert fragments are collated fully.

 - In presenting cases, frequent indications are given by the editors of the factors they judge to have been influential in the generation of variants.
 Thus the users are able to judge the different readings more easily.

 - Care has been taken to make the apparatus as comprehensible as possible.
 Therefore English (instead of Latin) is now the language of apparatus and commentary.

 - A general introduction in English, German and Spanish presents this new edition, describes the characteristics of the base text and Masorah, the particular use of the individual resources, the relation of BHQ to BHS and previous editions.
 Moreover, this general introduction outlines the principles of collation and citation of witnesses and contains a comprehensive list of sigla and abbreviations used in the edition.

 - An introduction to each book discusses the particular textual features of that book and characterizes its textual witnesses.

-Adrian Schenker, Fribourg (President of the Editorial Committee)
+Adrian Schenker, Fribourg (President)